You could earn free Avios reward flights – or other free flights – by spending on an Avios rewards credit card or air miles rewards credit card.

 Set up a direct debit to pay your credit card bill in full each month.

-If you miss the payment date on your credit card bill you will be charged interest, which could come to more than the value of the air miles you earn.
+If you miss the payment date you will be charged interest, which may be more than the air miles you earn.